isacucho/FnMacAssistant/README.md

 <hr/>

 <h2>Instructions:</h2>
-(Video tutorial is in the way, just waiting to be edited.
-Should be up later today or tomorrow.)
+~~(Video tutorial is in the way, just waiting to be edited.
+Should be up later today or tomorrow.)~~ I've been trying to get the video ready, but I'm not a good video editor.
+If anyone would like to help me with the video editing, contact me on Discord (@isacucho).

 1. Download and install [Sideloadly](https://sideloadly.io)